recursehex/Hybrid/docs/testing.md

 ### Debug Steps

-1. Run the failing test with verbose mode: `./run_tests.sh -v test_name`
+1. Run the failing test with verbose mode: `./run_tests.sh -v name`
 2. Check the exact error message in the output
-3. Run the test file directly: `./hybrid < test/test_name.hy`
+3. Run the test file directly: `./hybrid < test/name.hy`
 4. Add print statements or simplify the test to isolate the issue
 5. Check recent changes that might have affected the feature